iBEAT-V2/iBEAT-V2.0-Docker/README.md

 * `--sub_name[n]`: the subject name for the current processing subject.
 If you don’t assign, the pipeline will refer based on your T1 and T2 image names.
 * `--skip_surface`: whether to skip the cortical surface reconstruction procedure.
 You can get detailed parameter information and simple example command by just running the pipeline without any parameters.

+The **User interventioned parameters** are:
+* `--skull_mask`: the path of the user provided brain mask.
+If there is only one modality (either `--t1` or `--t2` is used), this would be the brain mask for that modality.
+If there are two modalities inputed (both `--t1` and `--t2` are used), this would be the brain mask for the t1w modality.
+In this case, if you also want to provide a brain mask for t2 modality, please use additional parameter `--exmod_skull_mask` (see below).
+* `--exmod_skull_mask`: the path of the user provided brain mask for t2w image when both t1w and t2w images are inputed.
+* `--cere_mask`: the path of the user provided cerebrum mask.
+If there is only one modality, this would be the cerebrum mask for that modality.
+If there are two modalities inputed, this would be the cerebrum mask for the t1w modality.
+Since at the cerebellum removal stage, the t2w image has been aligned with the t1w image.
+So, the t2w cerebrum mask is no longer needed.

 The above command is a typical example to process one subject with both T1w and T2w images.
 You can also only input a single T1w (or T2w) image if you only have one modality.